Industry-specific CRM or General Use CRM: Which to Use in 2022?

 CRMs made for real estate professionals, including brokers and real estate firms, provide tools for managing property transactions, generating homebuying leads, and monitoring listings.
 It also offers marketing features that allow businesses to market to their leads via email, phone, online advertising, and social media.

-Pipedrive, while commonly used as a general-purpose CRM, offers solutions that are particularly useful for real estate professionals.
+Pipedrive, while commonly used as a general-purpose CRM, also offers industry-specific solutions particularly useful for real estate professionals.
 These include document management tools, email marketing functionality, and integrations with real estate platforms like Zillow, PropertyRadar, and Trulia.

 Construction